-If the campaign proves to be a fruitless endeavour half way through we are unable to cease this campaign.
-Our money lost.
-The ads are printed, the commercials have aired, the race has been run.
+If the campaign proves to be a fruitless endeavour halfway through we are unable to cease this campaign.
+Our money was lost.
+The ads are printed, the commercials have aired, and the race has been run.

 With social, you can test your campaign and message at a very low-cost rate, and then amplify what is working.

 It protects your downside and maximises your upside.